We’ve rounded up some of the most regularly asked questions about the world of credit scoring and answered them all for you in one place.

 As a simple step to improve your score, you may want to check for any mistakes on your report – for example, typos in your name, or credit accounts you have that are missing.
 Having the wrong information on your report could negatively affect your credit score or (at the least) stop it from being as high as it could be.
 If you find any errors on your ClearScore report, you can use our website to raise a dispute directly with Equifax.

 There are also things you can do now to help build up your credit score over time.
 For example, you could start to use a credit card to borrow and repay small amounts – just to prove you can borrow responsibly.
-You may also want to look at how much of your credit limit you tend to use, and think of ways you can optimise this to improve your credit score.
-For example, Equifax suggest that you should try to use less than 50% of your total credit limit, as using more than this could impact on your credit score.
+You may also want to look at how much of your credit limit you tend to use and think of ways you can optimise this to improve your credit score.
+For example, try keeping your credit utilisation to 30% or less of your total credit limit, as using more than this could impact on your credit score.
 It's important to remember that although Equifax suggest this, each lender will have their own criteria for the optimal level of credit usage.
 You can read our article about all the different ways to improve your credit score.